 If you want to create a full system like Trulia or Zillow, you’ll eventually have to comply with rules established by NAR regarding public property details.
 You’ll also have to deal with local MLSs in the US.
 But in the short run, to prove your product works, you can start with using APIs from Zillow.
 Keep in mind that you can use the Zillow API only to retrieve and display dynamic Zillow content without an ability to store it.
 You’re also not allowed to create an app using the API that doesn’t have links back to Zillow.
 You can find a full list of FAQs related to the Zillow API on their website.

 By the way, improper use of Zillow’s proprietary data may damage your business.
 In 2014, the Seattle-based startup Flipt faced charges of violating Zillow’s terms of service.
 The startup managed to survive, and now they connect real estate specialists with potential home sellers by means of AI technology.
 Keep in mind avoiding similar mistakes when you build your real estate web portal or mobile app.

 Advanced search functionality is more of a requirement than a recommendation

-Let’s go back to Zillow and Trulia's search functionality.
-Even though they both have separate apps for rentals, they put "Homes for Rent" alongside with "Homes for Sale" in their real estate apps’ search menu.
-By having two apps perform one and the same function, the companies aim to acquire more users.
-In addition, every single Zillow and Trulia app promotes other apps the companies own (e.g. app for agents, mortgage calculators), thus increasing customer loyalty to the brand.
+Let’s go back to the Zillow and Trulia apps and discuss their search functionality.
+Even though they both have separate apps for rentals, they put Homes for Rent alongside Homes for Sale in the search menu of their real estate apps.
+By having two apps perform one and the same function, the company aims to acquire more users.
+In addition, every single Zillow and Trulia app promotes other apps the company owns (e.g. apps for agents, mortgage calculators), thus increasing customer loyalty to Zillow brands.

-Listings had better portray data graphically
+Listings should portray data graphically

 What to put on the map and how to make it look nice

-Implement "save search" to retain users
+Implement a save search feature to retain users